danielbodnar/awesome-stars/BY-LANG.md

 ## Python

+- [prometheus-pve/prometheus-pve-exporter](https://github.com/prometheus-pve/prometheus-pve-exporter) - Exposes information gathered from Proxmox VE cluster for use by the Prometheus monitoring system
 - [robusta-dev/robusta](https://github.com/robusta-dev/robusta) - Kubernetes observability and automation, with an awesome Prometheus integration
 - [Avaiga/taipy](https://github.com/Avaiga/taipy) - Turns Data and AI algorithms into production-ready web applications in no time.
 - [thp/urlwatch](https://github.com/thp/urlwatch) - Watch (parts of) webpages and get notified when something changes via e-mail, on your phone or via other means.
 Highly configurable.